55th EMWA Conference - Prague

 Participant Profile

-EMWA delegates are required to be able to answer ‘yes’ to the below questions in order to register for this session:1.
-Do you consider yourself to be an expert in the development of scientific manuscripts for publication?
+EMWA delegates are required to be able to answer ‘yes’ to the below questions in order to register for this session:

 2. Are you conversant to a professional level with ICMJE authorship criteria?